cparnot/GridStuffer/README.txt

 Change Log
 ----------

+version 0.4.4
+(April 2007)

+* Fixed a bug in the parser of the input file, that would consider that all parameters starting with a dash were a GridStuffer parameter, and would thus gobble up the command created by the user if it contained parameters with this format.

 version 0.4.3
+(March 2007)

 * Updated to version 0.4.3 version of GridEZ.framework

 version 0.4.2
+(March 2007)

 * Updated to version 0.4.2 version of GridEZ.framework
 * Skipped version 0.4.1 to match GridEZ numbering

 version 0.4.0
+(February 2007)

 * All the Xgrid core functionality moved to GridEZ.framework, including the scheduling part of MetaJobs
 * Improved MetaJob scheduling implemented in GridEZ: